Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • Integrate project management features with invoicing for streamlined workflow.

-71. How do you record a bounced check in QuickBooks?
+71. How is a bounced check reflected in QuickBooks?

 Ans: